 - 1. The services in the Chapel shall be conducted according to the principles of the Church of England. - 2.
-The Chaplain shall be responsible for the conduct and ordering of the Services in the Chapel, subject to the general approval of the Bishop of Oxford.
-If no Chaplain is appointed the Principal shall be responsible.
+The Chaplain shall be responsible for the conduct and ordering of the services in the Chapel, subject to the general approval of the Bishop of Oxford.